 Know the Currency Exchanges

 Sometimes the price may seem too good to be true.
 Chances are, it’s because you are looking at the prices in a different currency.
-Make sure you check what currency you are purchasing the ticket it and how that can affect you when exchange rates come into play.
+Make sure you check what currency you are purchasing the ticket in and note how that can affect you when exchange rates come into play.

 Don’t Trust Fake Facebook/Social Pages